-A group of inherited disorders characterized by fragile bones that break easily.
+A group of disorders passed through families that cause fragile bones that break easily.

 A type of bone cancer that begins in the cells that form bones.

-An infection of the air-filled space behind the eardrum (the middle ear).
+An infection of the air-filled space behind the eardrum, also known as the middle ear.

 A cancer that begins in the female organs that produce eggs (ovaries).